nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Use case ends.

-**UC09 - User clears policy list**
+**UC09 - User clears the list of existing policy**

 **MSS**

-1. User chooses clear policy list.
+1. User chooses to clear the policy list.
 2. System gives success message.

     Use case ends.